Skip to main content

 $54,301 and over $64,501 and over 0%

-Important: A 100% row in the table does not always mean a zero tax bill.
+Important: A 100% row does not always mean a zero tax bill.
 It means 100% of the allowed exempt amount.
-If the home is over the county maximum value, the allowed exempt amount can be reduced first under the state maximum-value rules.
+If the home is above the county maximum value, the allowed exempt amount can be reduced first under the maximum value rules.

 Why counties matter so much

 County value limits can change the result: For age-based applicants, Nebraska generally uses a maximum home value equal to 200% of the county’s average single-family residential value, or $95,000, whichever is greater.
-If your home is over that maximum, the exempt amount is reduced by 10% for each $2,500 over the limit, and no age-based exemption is allowed once the home is $20,000 or more above the maximum.
+If your home is over that maximum, the exempt amount is reduced by 10% for each $2,500 over the limit.
+No age-based exemption is allowed once the home is $20,000 or more above the maximum.

-As of March 2026: The Department had posted the 2026 income table and 2025 county value chart on the homestead page.
-The county examples below use the latest county chart then posted to show how different the numbers can be.
+Latest county chart: As of May 6, 2026, the Department posted the 2026 income table and the 2025 county value chart on the homestead page.
+The examples below use the county value chart then posted by the state.

 Examples of how county limits can vary

-Age-based category examples from the latest posted 2025 county chart available as of March 2026.
+Age-based category examples from the 2025 county chart posted by Nebraska.

 County Age-category maximum exempt amount Age-category maximum home value